 Exceptions to the subsidy standards may be made as a reasonable accommodation for persons with disabilities.
 All requests must be reviewed and approved in advance by the Reasonable Accommodations (RA) staff.
 If the voucher holder is approved for a Live-in aide through RA staff, they are provided with a separate bedroom.
+A LIA and all LIA family members will be only allotted one bedroom.
 Household members of the live-in aide may share a bedroom with the live-in aide under the following conditions:

-- Only the live-in aide's spouse, registered domestic partner, or birth child may be added to the household. - The addition of the live-in aide's family members will not be approved if it will cause overcrowding to the existing unit. - The live-in aide's family members, like the live-in aide, are subject to all Housing Authority background checks and screening procedures. - The family will not receive a dependent allowance for the live-in aide's child.
+- Only the live-in aide's spouse, registered domestic partner, or birth child may be added to the household. - The addition of the live-in aide's family members will not be approved if it will cause overcrowding to the existing unit. - The live-in aide's family members, like the live-in aide, are subject to all Housing Authority background checks and screening procedures. - The family will not receive a dependent allowance for the live-in aide's child. - The income of the spouse, registered domestic partner, or adult child of the livein aide will not be counted. - If the addition of the spouse, registered domestic partner or adult child causes the family to be ineligible for the program, they may not be added to the household.

-- The income of the spouse, registered domestic partner, or adult child of the livein aide will not be counted. - If the addition of the spouse, registered domestic partner or adult child causes the family to be ineligible for the program, they may not be added to the household. - All adult family members of the live-in aide must sign an agreement confirming that they understand they are not a member of the assisted family.
+• All adult family members of the live-in aide must sign an agreement confirming that they understand they are not a member of the assisted family.